meterXu/selenium-ide/docs/plugins/getting-started.md

 sidebar_label: Getting Started
 ---

-Plugins can extend Selenium IDE's default behavior, through adding additional commands and locators, bootstrapping setup before and after test runs, and affecting the recording process.
+Plugins can extend JetRecord's default behavior, through adding additional commands and locators, bootstrapping setup before and after test runs, and affecting the recording process.

-Selenium IDE is using the WebExtension standard to work in modern browsers (to learn more, you can check out Mozilla's <a href="https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Your_first_WebExtension" target="_blank" rel="noopener noreferrer">Your first extension</a> article).
+JetRecord is using the WebExtension standard to work in modern browsers (to learn more, you can check out Mozilla's <a href="https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Your_first_WebExtension" target="_blank" rel="noopener noreferrer">Your first extension</a> article).
 Communicating between the extensions is handled via the <a href="https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/runtime/sendMessage" target="_blank" rel="noopener noreferrer">external messaging protocol</a>, you can view an example of that <a href="https://github.com/SeleniumHQ/selenium-ide/tree/v3/extension/extension-boilerplate" target="_blank" rel="noopener noreferrer">here</a>.

-This article assumes knowledge in WebExtension development, and will only discuss Selenium IDE specific capabilities.
+This article assumes knowledge in WebExtension development, and will only discuss JetRecord specific capabilities.

 ## Calling the API

-Selenium IDE API can be called using `browser.runtime.sendMessage`.
+JetRecord API can be called using `browser.runtime.sendMessage`.

 An example signature would be `browser.runtime.sendMessage(SIDE_ID, request)` where `SIDE_ID` refers to the IDE's official extension IDs, which can be viewed [here](extension-id).